Boeing AH-64 Apache: AH-64E

-Formerly known as AH-64D Block III, in 2012, it was redesignated as AH-64E Guardian.
-It has improved digital connectivity, the Joint Tactical Information Distribution System, more powerful T700-GE-701D engines with upgraded face gear transmission to handle more power, capability to control unmanned aerial vehicles (UAVs), full IFR capability, and improved landing gear.
-New composite rotor blades, which completed testing in 2004, increase cruise speed, climb rate, and payload capacity.
+In 2012, the AH-64D Block III was redesignated the AH-64E Guardian.
+Compared to earlier variants, it has better digital connectivity via the Joint Tactical Information Distribution System, controlling and exchanging data and video with UAVs on the C, D, L, and Ku frequency bands, via an L-3 Communications MUMT-X datalink that replaced two older counterparts.
+Its T700-GE-701D engines offer more power along with an upgraded face gear transmission to handle it.
+It has full IFR capability and better landing gear.
+Composite rotor blades that completed testing in 2004 increased cruise speed, climb rate, and payload capacity.

 Deliveries began in November 2011.
-Full-rate production was approved on 24 October 2012.
-The total Army Acquisition Objective for both new build and remanufactured AH-64Es is 812.

-Changes in production lots 4 through 6 include a cognitive decision aiding system and new self-diagnostic abilities.
-The updated Longbow radar has an oversea capacity, potentially enabling naval strikes; an AESA radar is under consideration.
-It will have a L-3 Communications MUMT-X datalink in place of two older counterparts, communicating on C, D, L, and Ku frequency bands to transmit and receive data and video with all Army UAVs.
-Lots 5 and 6 will have Link 16 data links.
-The AH-64E is to be fit for maritime use.
-The U.S. Army expressed interest in extended-range fuel tanks for greater endurance.
-As of April 2020, 500 AH-64Es have been delivered.
+In 2013, production lots 4 through 6 added a cognitive-decision-aiding system and self-diagnostic abilities.
+The AH-64E is fit for maritime use; its updated Longbow radar can operate over open water.
+An AESA radar was under consideration.
+In 2015, the U.S. Army expressed interest in extended-range fuel tanks.
+From 2021 to 2023, the US Army worked a version 6.5 upgrade to the AH-64E.
+By April 2020, 500 AH-64Es had been delivered.
+In 2024, the US Army aimed to buy 812 new and rebuilt AH-64Es.
+Also in 2024, the AH-64E reportedly had electric generator issues.

-Work on a further upgraded AH-64E, version 6.5 was initiated by the U.S. Army in 2021, and first flew in 2023.
-The AH-64E is reported to have had problems with its electrical generation systems causing increased scrutiny.

 AH-64F

-In 2014, Boeing conceptualized an Apache upgrade prior to the introduction of the U.S. Army's anticipated attack version of the Future Vertical Lift (FVL) aircraft, forecast to replace the Apache by 2040.
+In 2014, Boeing conceptualized an Apache upgrade before the introduction of the U.S. Army's anticipated attack variant of the Future Vertical Lift (FVL) aircraft, forecast to replace the Apache by 2040.
 The conceptual AH-64F would have greater speed via a new 3,000 shp turboshaft engine from the Improved Turbine Engine Program, retractable landing gear, stub wings to offload lift from the main rotor during cruise, and a tail rotor that can articulate 90 degrees to provide forward thrust.
 In October 2016, the Army revealed they would not pursue another Apache upgrade to focus on funding FVL; the Army will continue buying the Apache through the 2020s until Boeing's production line ends in 2026, then FVL is slated to come online in 2030.